Magog And Gog In Islam

 Introduction: Who are Yajuj and Majuj?

 Yajuj and Majuj are described in Islamic tradition as two tribes of immensely large numbers, possessing immense strength and a savage nature.
-They are depicted as a force of chaos and destruction, capable of wreaking havoc upon the earth.
+That's why they are depicted as a force of chaos and destruction, capable of wreaking havoc upon the earth.
 Their confinement behind a colossal dam, built by Zulkarnain (Alexander the Great in some interpretations), is a central theme in the narratives.
 Understanding their story requires examining both the Quranic mentions and the extensive prophetic narrations that provide further details.
 The key keyword phrases associated with this topic are Yajuj Majuj, Gog Magog Islam, End Times Islam, and Zulkarnain.

 The Quranic Account: A Glimpse into their Existence

 The Quran briefly mentions Yajuj and Majuj in Surah Al-Kahf (18:94-98).
-This passage highlights Zulkarnain's encounter with them and his subsequent construction of a formidable barrier to contain their destructive potential.
+In practice, this passage highlights Zulkarnain's encounter with them and his subsequent construction of a formidable barrier to contain their destructive potential.
 The verse doesn't explicitly detail their characteristics or their ultimate fate, but it establishes their existence and the significant threat they pose.
 This brevity encourages deeper study through the Hadith.
 The Quran's mention serves as a foundational text, prompting further investigation into the details revealed through prophetic traditions.

 Prophetic Narrations: Expanding the Narrative